stefantaubert/tts-mos-test-mturk/README.md

   "/tmp/upload.csv" --seed 1234
 ```

-### 3. Initialize project
+### 3. Prepare evaluation

-To initialize a project these two files are needed:
+To prepare the evaluation these two files are needed:

 - a file containing the algorithm and sentence for each url
   - it needs to contain 3 columns `audio_url`, `algorithm` and `file`